by Christopher Martin Thomas

-The question I want us to consider then is this: how central to our Faith is an understanding of the efficaciousness of our Lord's crucifixion?
+The question I want us to consider then, is this: how central to our Faith is an understanding of the efficaciousness of our Lord's passion and crucifixion?
 To put it another way: how central is our understanding of the atonement? if it is central, then how come it is the subject of our lectionary on only one occasion in the church year?
 (NB MIGHT BE A FEW MORE!)
-This might be because there are 60 subjects to be got through each year (that's 52 Sundays plus all the holy days of obligation) - including all the essential points of doctrine, all the parables and teachings of our Lord Jesus.
+This might be because there are 60 subjects to be got through each year (that's 52 Sundays plus all the holy days) - including all the essential points of doctrine, all the parables and teachings of our Lord Jesus.
 This is assuming a view of doctrine that regards each point as if it were one of 60 books in a library, each of equal importance.

 We might have a picture in mind of the foundation of our faith looking like a row of books all in a straight line; or as roots of the tree that represents our knowledge of our Faith - all 60 of them of equal size.

 Instead, picture if you will a circle - a circle that represents both our church and our own faith, a circle that represents our world view, our Faith with a capital F. At the centre of the circle is - a cross.